What is Change in Net Working Capital?

 An increase in the balance of an operating asset represents an outflow of cash – however, an increase in an operating liability represents an inflow of cash (and vice versa).

-If calculating free cash flow – whether it be on an unlevered FCF or levered FCF basis – an increase in the change in NWC is subtracted from the cash flow amount.
+If calculating free cash flow – whether on an unlevered FCF or levered FCF basis – an increase in the change in NWC is subtracted from the cash flow amount.

 But if the change in NWC is negative, the net effect from the two negative signs is that the amount is added to the cash flow amount.

-- Increase in NWC → Less Free Cash Flows (FCFs)
+- Increase in Net Working Capital (NWC) → Less Free Cash Flows (FCFs)

-- Decrease in NWC → More Free Cash Flows (FCFs)
+- Decrease in Net Working Capital (NWC) → More Free Cash Flows (FCFs)

-For instance, let’s say that a company’s accounts receivables (A/R) balance has increased YoY while its accounts payable (A/P) balance has increased as well under the same time span.
+For instance, suppose a company’s accounts receivables (A/R) balance has increased YoY, while its accounts payable (A/P) balance has increased under the same time span.

 The net effect is that more customers have paid using credit as the form of payment, rather than cash, which reduces the liquidity (i.e. cash on hand) of the company.

-As for payables, the increase was likely caused by delayed payments to suppliers.
-Even though the payments will someday be required to be issued, the cash is in the possession of the company for the time being, which increases its liquidity.
+Even though the payment obligation is mandatory, the cash remains in the company’s possession for the time being, which increases its liquidity.

 In the absence of further contextual details, negative net working capital (NWC) is not necessarily a concerning sign about the financial health of a company.

-For instance, if NWC is negative due to the efficient collection of receivables from customers that paid on credit, quick inventory turnover, or the delay of supplier/vendor payments, that could be a positive sign.
+For instance, if NWC is negative due to the efficient collection of receivables from customers who paid on credit, quick inventory turnover, or the delay in supplier/vendor payments, that could be a positive sign.

 1. Balance Sheet Assumptions